Analyzing Non-Cognitivism and Other Meta-Ethical Theories of Morality

 In this argument we take the world as it is today into consideration and look to see if we have made moral progress throughout the years.
 The Argument from Moral Progress states that one can make moral progress only by reference to some fixed standard of comparison.
 However, the error theorist makes the claim that any such fixed standard would obviously be false.
 So, if error theory were true, there can be no moral progress.
 Yet, there seems to be moral progress.

 Take, for example, the social standards of society that believes killing and stealing are wrong.
 It seems as though killing and stealing are wrong and that at one point in human existence there would not have been a dispute about these things.
 Another example is that of slave ownership.
 Since it is a general notion that living free is the optimal way to live one’s life, it again seems as though we have progressed since the days of slavery.
-If there is moral progress, then someone has been correct about a moral statement.
+If there has been moral progress, then someone has been correct about a moral statement.
 And if someone has been correct about at least one moral statement or judgment, then error theory must not be the most correct theory to conform one’s beliefs to.

 Fallacy of the Ethical Objectivism

 Let us take into consideration, then, that there are objective moral standards that define good and evil.
 This is the view that the ethical objectivist would adopt.
 This notion goes entirely against any nihilistic notions of morality, for not only do objectivists believe that there are true evaluative statements, but that there are also objective moral truths.